Views: 26 Author: Rachel Publish Time: 2025-08-15 Origin: Site

 Case and Bracelet Refinishing: Professional restoration of the original finish, removing light scratches and restoring brilliance.Thorough quality control testing.

-Rolex's choice of 904L stainless steel is far more than a marketing ploy; it's a sound decision.
-904L alloy's exceptional resistance to corrosion and pitting, especially in chloride environments like seawater and sweat, underpins the durability and water resistance of the Oyster case.
+This is especially true in chloride environments like seawater and sweat.
+This quality helps make the Oyster case durable and water-resistant.
 Its unique hardness, scratch-resistant surface, and deep mirror polish contribute directly to the enduring aesthetic appeal of Rolex.